Our philosophy: Most stories are not rejected because they are not good, but because other stories are better.

 Effective immediately, all submissions should be done using our submission manager.
 We will not consider any other forms of submissions.

 |Submit to Vestal Review|

-Use this e-mail to inquire about the status of your submission (please wait for six months before sending it):
+Use this e-mail to inquire about the status of your submission (please wait a year before sending it):